barc/backbone.giraffe/src/docs/appEvents.md

 });
 ```

-This example is going to have a `ChildView` class with a button that paints all child views its color, and they'll send this coloring message via `appEvents`.
+This example has a `ChildView` class with a button that paints all child views its color, and they'll send this coloring message via `appEvents`.
 Each child view starts out its own color.
 ```js
 var ChildView = Giraffe.View.extend({
   className: 'child-view',